valdivj/jetson-nano-yolov2-darkflow/README.md

 There is a bin file and CFG file.
 Put those in you darkflow folder

-Also move label.txt to the darkflow folder.
+Also move labels.txt to the darkflow folder.
 This is the list that matches the yolov2-tiny-voc.cfg file that is provided in this repo.